Decluttering And Organizing A Toy Room Or Space

 My kids continually get toys for birthdays, Christmas, nothing in particular, all-year-round and it may end up collecting in a mass pile of toys that become missing or are damaged, etc. So I have been procrastinating getting their toy room decluttered and organized since forever because let’s face it, “It’s a lot of work”.

 But I finally decided to take on the challenge (thanks to one more LEGO getting jammed in my foot) and to give them a space that is more organized to suit their growing needs.

 I will give you tips on how to declutter and organize your toy room or space.
 What has your experience been?
-Please feel free to ask your questions or concerns in our FORUM section.
+Please feel free to ask your questions or concerns below.
 I would be happy to help you!

 “If I step on one more LEGO, I am going to scream!”